Emperor Fei of Western Wei: As emperor

-In 553, Yuwen Tai's nephew Yuchi Jiong conquered the western provinces of Liang Dynasty, which had been previously under the control of the Liang pretender to the throne, Xiao Ji, and added them to Western Wei territory.
+In 553, Yuwen Tai's nephew Yuchi Jiong conquered the western provinces of Liang dynasty, which had been previously under the control of the Liang pretender to the throne, Xiao Ji, and added them to Western Wei territory.

 In late 553, the official Yuan Lie (元烈) plotted killing Yuwen, but his plot was discovered, and Yuwen killed him.
 After Yuan Lie's death, Emperor Fei became angry at Yuwen and often spoke against him.
 He also secretly plotted killing Yuwen, despite advice from Yuan Yu (元育) the Prince of Linhuai and Yuan Zan (元贊, the nephew of Emperor Xiaowu) the Prince of Guangping that plotting was dangerous.
 Emperor Fei's plot, however, was eventually discovered by Yuwen's other sons-in-law.
-Yuwen deposed and imprisoned Emperor Fei, making his younger brother Yuan Kuo emperor (as Emperor Gong).
+Yuwen deposed and imprisoned Emperor Fei, making his younger half-brother Yuan Kuo emperor (as Emperor Gong).
 Soon thereafter, Emperor Fei was put to death.
 According to the History of Northern Dynasties, his wife Empress Yuwen "also suffered death because she was faithful to Wei's imperial house," although it is unclear exactly how she died or whether she died the same year he did.